webix-hub/docs/data/api/bindsource_getbinddata.md

 @params:
 - key       id       the id of master record
-- update	bool     forces the target to refresh after data update
+- update	boolean     forces the target to refresh after data update

 @example: